Inverse design of plasma metamaterial devices with realistic elements

 \section{Abstract}

 In an expansion of a previous study \cite{RodriguezPRA}, we apply inverse design methods to produce two-dimensional plasma metamaterial devices with realistic plasma elements which incorporate quartz envelopes, collisionality (loss), non-uniform density profiles, and resistance to experimental error/perturbation.
-Backpropagated finite difference frequency domain simulations are used to design waveguides and demultiplexers operating under the transverse magnetic polarization.
-Optimal devices with realistic elements are compared to previous devices with idealized elements, and several parameter initialization schemes for the optimization algorithm are explored.
+Finite difference frequency domain simulations are used along with forward-mode differentiation to design waveguides and demultiplexers operating under the transverse magnetic polarization.
+Optimal devices with realistic elements are compared to previous devices with idealized elements, and several parameter initialization schemes for the optimization algorithm are explored, yielding a robust procedure for producing such devices.
 Demultiplexing and waveguiding are demonstrated for microwave-regime devices composed of plasma elements with reasonable space-averaged plasma frequencies $\sim10$ GHz and a collision frequency $\sim1$ GHz, allowing for future \textit{in-situ} training and experimental realization of these designs.